Driving on a Suspended License in Nebraska

 Criminal charges for operating a vehicle on a suspended or revoked license.

-In Nebraska, your license can be suspended or revoked for a number of reasons.
-Suspensions and revocations might result from criminal convictions, violating administrative rules, or certain traffic violations.
+In Nebraska, your license can be suspended or revoked for various reasons.
+Suspensions and revocations might result from criminal convictions, violations of administrative rules, or certain traffic violations.
 But, regardless of the reason for the loss of driving privileges, driving during a suspension or revocation is a criminal offense.

 Reasons for Suspension or Revocation